nuejs/www/blog/perfect-web-framework/index.md

 ---
 date: 2024-01-23
-title: The perfect web framework
+title: The perfect web framework for UX developers
 desc: Nue's ultimate goal and the development steps to get there
 thumb: perfect-thumb.png
 og: /img/perfect-banner-big.jpg